Regional health authorities in Manitoba

 Regional health authorities (RHAs) are Manitoba's independent governing bodies for healthcare delivery and regulation.
-RHAs are overseen by their respective boards, who have responsibility for the mandate, resources, and performance of the health authority, responding directly to the provincial Minister of Health, Seniors and Active Living.
+RHAs are overseen by their respective boards, who have responsibility for the mandate, resources, and performance of the health authority, responding directly to the provincial Minister of Health.

 RHAs work under The Regional Health Authorities Act.
 The five RHAs that exist today were created as an amalgamation of eleven Health Authorities that were merged in 2012: